willstepp/writings/joseph-the-son/jts.md

 As he came to the front porch his gait slowed and instead of going straight in he went over to the living room window and peered in.
 There was his mother and Lizzie reading Curious George out loud on the couch.
 Grandpa was there too, on the recliner listening.
 None of them saw him, so he continued to watch.
 Mother turned the page and Lizzie grew excited and shouted something and raised her arms like a monkey and grandpa erupted into a spontaneous fit of laughter.

 In that moment Joseph felt far away from them.
 It was like five hundred years had passed since this morning; it was like he had walked around the Earth for seven years.
 He didn’t fully grasp what he was feeling at that moment but he had understood something for the first time in his life.
 Tears welled in his eyes.
 He understood that a moment in time was not something he could ever possess, and yet he felt a strong desire to possess this moment — to keep it with him always.
 He took his hands out of his coat pocket and pressed one of his palms against the cold window.
-That caught Lizzie’s attention and she jumped from her mother’s lap and raced over to place her hand over his, laughing.
+That caught the attention of her sister and she climbed from her mother’s lap and excitedly ran to the window and placed her small hand over his, laughing.
 Only a pane of glass was between them.

 Four

-They were late so Beth handed Joseph the keys to the car and asked him to go warm it up.
+Beth handed Joseph the keys to the car and asked him to go warm it up since she was running late.

 “How do I do it?”